andreisfc/Microb-io-log/README.md

 A prototype blog-type website for microorganism-related information.

 ## Known issues:
  - New post always has 'admin' as author, regardless of which user is logged in.
-This is likely due to using the admin interface for additions.
+This is likely due to using the admin interface for additions;
  - Timezone is not localized, currently using Django default (UTC);
  - When adding repeated posts, raises an `IntegrityError` (due to the UNIQUE constraint in Post.slug), rather than catching and dealing with the exception;
  - Any user can edit, add or remove Posts, regardless of which user is the author.
 Ideally, these actions should be restricted to their respective authors;